BingeCoder02/Japan-Visa-Analysis-Azure/README.md

-# Japan Visa Analysis: Azure End to End Data Engineering 🌐
+# Japan Visa Analysis: Azure 🌐
 This project provides an end-to-end data processing and visualization of visa numbers in Japan using PySpark and Plotly.
 The spark clusters are set up within a Docker container on Azure.

 ## 📝 Table of Contents